CEI-lab/ece3400-2017/docs/tutorials/3D_Printing_Tutorial.md

 # 3D Printing Tutorial
 ## Uses for 3D printing
 3D printing is good for quickly making 3 dimensional objects out of plastic.
 While slower and less accurate than the laser cutter, the 3D printer allows you to design and make almost any object that fits inside the printing space.
-The printer works by laying down layers of plastic on top of each other, which makes the part stronger along its vertical axis.
+The printer works by laying down layers of plastic on top of each other.
+Since the bonding between layers is not as strong as the continuously extruded filament within the layer, the parts are always stronger along the horizontal axis.
+It is worth keeping this fact in mind when you decide the orientation in which your part should be printed.

 ## Preparing Your Files
 ### 1. Make sure it is physically possible to 3D print your parts
 3D printers often have physical limits on the size of the part they can print and the accuracy with which they can print.
 The limits for the 3D printers used for the class are: